beumsk/Calculator/README.md

 # Calculator
-Fully functional Calculator made with Javascript &amp; jQuery in the process of freecodecamp front-end certification.
+Fully functional Calculator made with Javascript in the process of freecodecamp front-end certification.

+TODO:
+* add keypress events to put data